 Levels of Digital Preservation

-Levels of Digital Preservation V2.0
+Levels of Digital Preservation V2.0 Matrix

-- Using the Levels of Digital Preservation: An Overview: Provides background information on the Levels of Digital Preservation project from 2013 and 2018, the thinking of the group on changes that were made, and recommendations for implementing the LOP.
+The Implementation Guidelines provides background information on the Levels of Digital Preservation project from 2013 and 2018, the thinking of the group on changes that were made, and recommendations for implementing the LOP.
 This also includes a list of Working Definitions - a list of terms used throughout the Levels of Digital Preservation grid and project to help explain terms.

-- Levels of Digital Preservation Matrix
+2013 Levels of Digital Preservation

 Levels of Preservation Working Group